puzrin/reflow_micro/doc/soldering_paste.md

 1. Keep the operating temperature under 80-90°C. Avoid very hot MOSFETs and similar situations.
 2. Pure SnBi pastes are brittle; SnBiAg blends hold up better.
-3. Avoid high-vibration environments (automotive, etc.).
-That's rarely an issue at home, but for connectors or wires with heavy mechanical stress consider leaded or standard RoHS solder.
+3. Avoid high-vibration environments (automotive, frequently falling to the floor, etc.).
+That's rarely an issue at home, but for connectors or wires with heavy mechanical stress, also consider leaded or standard RoHS solder.
 4. AliExpress pastes vary wildly in quality.
 Buy a known brand like Chip Quik whenever you can.
+Indium is also perfect, but less accessible in small quantities.
+5. NEVER mix LTS and SnPb solder.
+That will produce a Rose's-like alloy with a very low melting point, causing assembly defects.
+If you use the same iron for both, clear the soldering tip between jobs.

 What that means in practice: